gsoft-inc/wl-squide/docs/reference/webpack/defineBuildRemoteModuleConfig.md

 ## Returns

-A webpack [configuration object](https://webpack.js.org/concepts/configuration/) tailored for a `@squide` remote module application in build mode.
+A webpack [configuration object](https://webpack.js.org/concepts/configuration/) tailored for a Squide remote module application in build mode.

 ## Conventions

-To fulfill `@squide` remote module requirements, the `defineBuildRemoteModuleConfig` function will pre-configure the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) with the following `filename` and `exposes` properties.
+To fulfill Squide remote module requirements, the `defineBuildRemoteModuleConfig` function will pre-configure the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) with the following `filename` and `exposes` properties.

 ```js !#6-9
 import ModuleFederationPlugin from "webpack/lib/container/ModuleFederationPlugin.js";